addcarwidgets logoAdd Car Widgets

 First thing to check is the Audi Smartphone Interface toggle in MMI — Audi calls CarPlay that name, and the toggle silently flips off after some MMI updates.
 Path varies by year: B9 A4 has it under Vehicle → Driver Assistance, Q5 has it under Settings → User Settings, e-tron GT has it under Car → Smartphone Interface.
 If the toggle is on and CarPlay still isn't appearing, forget the phone in MMI Bluetooth and re-pair with the USB cable plugged in during pairing.

-Will the December 2025 MIB3 firmware fix CarPlay on my 2020 A4?
+Will a MIB3 firmware update fix CarPlay on my 2020 A4?

 If your CarPlay is broken in ways that span more than just the Audi-specific quirks here — widgets missing, lyrics not showing, Maps freezing — that's almost certainly an iOS-side issue rather than an Audi one.
 The CarPlay widgets pillar covers the iOS 26 widget architecture; the why is my CarPlay not working guide covers the broader generic CarPlay flow that applies to any brand.